TooFuW/ShortMoji/README.md

 - **Easy shortcuts** : If you are already using Discord then it should be easy for you to start using ShortMoji, else GO LEARN THE SHORTCUTS ! 🗿

-- **Fast correction** : If you misspell a shortcut, you can retype it (if you do it right away) and the emoji will still replace the shortcut ! 😎
+- **Fast correction** : If you misspell a shortcut, you can retype it (if you do it right away) and it will still be replaced ! 😎

 - **Lightweight program** : ShortMoji is a lightweight utility program that doesn't slow down your system.
 And if you want, you can easily close the program by clicking your Escape key twice ! 🤓